prody/ProDy-website/tutorials/cavitracer_tutorial/singlePDB.rst

    @> cavity 2: 	503.05 		7.78 		133

-By assigning the output of :func:`getSurfaceCavityParameters` to the variable parameters, the extracted cavity descriptors can be accessed as lists, including cavity volume (``parameters[0]``), depth (``parameters[1]``), and tetrahedra count (``parameters[2]``).
+By assigning the output of :func:`.getSurfaceCavityParameters` to the variable parameters, the extracted cavity descriptors can be accessed as lists, including cavity volume (``parameters[0]``), depth (``parameters[1]``), and tetrahedra count (``parameters[2]``).